kylegrantlucas/platform-exercise/README.md

 ## Thoughts

+### Soft Deletes

+Accounts and sessions are both only soft deleted, meaning instead of purging the record from the database we set a field called `deleted_at` with a timestamp.
+This allows us to quickly get metrics on accounts and sessions, and have a living paper trail of the authentication an account has performed.

 ### UUID

 Both sessions and user accounts are associated with a UUID.
 This allows us to ensure accuracy when picking records but also allows us a certain level of obfuscation.
 With UUIDs the token never has to embed user PII in the token directly, and it makes user ID guessing attacks near impossible.